ncm2/ncm2/README.md

 the user havn't changed anything, the popup menu will be updated later after the slow completion source finish the work.

-As for deoplete, if I'm not terribly misunderstanding, the completion sources of deoplete are gathered with `gather_candidates()` of the `Source` object, inside a for loop, in deoplete's process.
+As the time as of this plugin being created, the completion sources of deoplete are gathered with `gather_candidates()` of the `Source` object, inside a for loop, in deoplete's process.
 A slow completion source may defer the display of popup menu.
 Of course It will not block the ui.